Celestron CGX-L Telescope Mount – First Look

 The execution of a telescope mount that is both compact and easy to manage yet is observatory-grade is a testament to the evolution of our hobby.
 Decades of engineering and user-feedback have been applied to the CGX-L, and you can feel it when you use this mount.

-The total kit weight including the tripod is 120 lbs.
+The total kit weight including the tripod is 120 lbs (not including the telescope attached).

 - Load capacity increased to 75 lbs